 Romania does not have a national definition for bioeconomy.
-There are several definitions from different Romanian authors but no one commonly accepted by authorities, academic and business field.
+There are several definitions from different Romanian authors but no one general accepted by authorities, academic and business field.

-Checking the literature, the use of the term "bioeconomy" has a long history among Romanian researchers.
-For example, the scientist Grigore Antipa published in 1933 one of his works in the "Bulletin of the scientific section" of the Romanian Academy entitled "La biosociologie et la bioeconomie de la Mer Noire".
+Checking the literature, the use of the term "bioeconomy" has a long history among Romanian research-ers.
+For example, the scientist Grigore Antipa published in 1933 one of his works in the "Bulletin of the sci-entific section" of the Romanian Academy entitled "La biosociologie et la bioeconomie de la Mer Noire".
 Many years after, from the early 70's, Nicolae Georgescu-Roegen used the term to summing up the most important conclusions he had come to in a lifetime of research.
-But the term "bioeconomy" in the present concept was developed and used after 2000, and it was promoted especially by Christian Patermann, member of the advisory board of Bioeast Initiative.
+But the term "bioeconomy" in the present concept was developed and used after 2000, and it was promoted especially by Christian Patermann.